-The automotive industry is global, and is cyclical in the fact that it is sensitive to changes in economic and political conditions, including interest rates, inflation, foreign exchange, fuel prices, employment, real estate values, trade issues, international or domestic conflicts or
+The automotive industry is global, and is cyclical in the fact that it is sensitive to changes in economic and political conditions, including interest rates, inflation, foreign exchange, fuel prices, employment, real estate values, trade issues, international or domestic conflicts or wars or political crises, developments in global markets, supply chain issues and epidemics or pandemics, such as the Covid-19 Pandemic, and other factors.

-The Company operates in the midst of a volatile industry, which in the past decade has experienced a significant recession, particularly severe in North America and Europe.
-Although there has been stabilization or growth in North America for the past decade, current conditions (including as a result of the COVID-19 Pandemic or any variants, political and civil unrest, inflation, supply chain issues and the global semi-conductor shortage) continue to cause economic uncertainty about the future in different regions.
+The Company operates in the midst of a volatile industry, which in the past has experienced a significant recession, particularly severe in North America and Europe.
+Current conditions (including as a result of the COVID-19 Pandemic or any variants, political and civil unrest or wars, inflation, supply chain issues and the global semi-conductor shortage) continue to cause economic uncertainty about the future in different regions.
 It is uncertain what the Company's prospects will be in the future.
 While the Company believes it has sufficient liquidity and a strong balance sheet to deal with present economic conditions, lower sales and production volumes in certain areas may occur.
-It is unknown at this stage what the impact will be of the COVID-19 Pandemic (including any variant and the global semi-conductor shortage and any resulting supply chain issues noted herein or political or civil unrest), and global trade issues on the automotive industry, including resulting from any changes to trade agreements, tariffs or trade disputes.
-(See "Trade Policies and Resulting Impact (USMCA, Brexit and the CPTPP)" above under "Automotive Industry General" and "Changes in Law and Governmental Regulation" and "COVID-19 Pandemic" and "Financial Viability of Suppliers and Key Suppliers" below.)
+It is unknown at this stage what the impact will be of the economic issues, inflation and global trade issues on the automotive industry, including resulting from any changes to trade agreements, tariffs or trade disputes or pandemic (see "Trade Policies and Resulting Impact (USMCA, Brexit and the CPTPP)" above under "Automotive Industry General" and "Changes in Law and Governmental Regulation" and "COVID-19 Pandemic" and "Financial Viability of Suppliers and Key Suppliers" below).

-The above and other factors may result in lower consumer confidence.
-Consumer confidence has a significant impact on consumer demand for vehicles, which in turn impacts vehicle production.
+The above factors, or a worsening of any of the above factors, new factors and/or other factors may result in lower consumer confidence.
+Consumer confidence has a significant impact on consumer demand for vehicles, which in turn impacts vehicle production and vehicle sales.
 A significant decline in vehicle production volumes from current levels could have a material adverse effect on profitability and our financial condition.
 An economic downturn or other adverse industry conditions that result in even a relatively modest decline in vehicle production levels could reduce the Company's sales and thereby adversely affect the Company's financial condition, results of operations and cash flows.
 The automotive industry is subject to rapid technological change, vigorous competition, short product life cycles and cyclical consumer demand patterns.
 When the Company's customers are adversely affected by these factors, the Company may be similarly affected to the extent that the Company's customers reduce the volume of orders for and sales of the Company's products.